Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Data-driven synthesis of stabilizing LPV controllers

 \subsection{Closed-loop data-driven stability analysis}

-We first solve the direct data-driven stability analysis problem.
-Quadratic asymptotic stability of the LPV system~\eqref{eq:LPVSS}, i.e., boundedness and convergence of the state-trajectories to the origin under $u\equiv 0$, is implied with the existence of a Lyapunov function $V(x,p)=x^\top \lyap^{-1} x > 0$ $\forall x\in\R^{\dnx}\setminus\{0\}$, with $\lyap^{-1}\in\mb{S}^{\dnx}$ that satisfies $V(x_{k+1})-V(x_k)<0$ under all $(x,p,0)\in\mf{B}$.
+We first solve the direct data-driven stability analysis problem from which the synthesis methods for stabilizing LPV state-feedback control can be derived later.
+Quadratic asymptotic stability of the LPV system given by~\eqref{eq:LPVSS}, i.e., boundedness and convergence of the state-trajectories to the origin under $u\equiv 0$, is implied with the existence of a (positive definite and decrescent) Lyapunov function $V(x)=x^\top \lyap^{-1} x > 0$, $\forall x\in\R^{\dnx}\setminus\{0\}$, with $\lyap^{-1}\in\mb{S}^{\dnx}$ that satisfies $V(x_{k+1})-V(x_k)<0$ under all $(x,p,0)\in\mf{B}$.
 Working this out for a given state-feedback controller $K(p_k)$ as in~\eqref{eq:controllaw}, we obtain the well-known condition to analyze closed-loop stability in a model-based sense, see, e.g., Lemma~\ref{lem:Lyapunov-LPV-model-based} or~\cite{rotondo2015linear}.
 That is, the closed-loop LPV system~\eqref{eq:closedloopsys} is quadratically, asymptotically stable if

 for all $p\in\mathbb{P}$ with\footnote{Choosing a parameter-varying Lyapunov function can reduce conservatism of the analysis, but causes~\eqref{eq:Lyapunov-LPV-model-based-2} to have 3\tss{rd}-order polynomial dependency on $p$, making it difficult to arrive to an SDP form of the analysis and synthesis problems.
-See~\cite{Pereira2021} for a possible extension.} $\lyap\posdef0$.
-This allows us to use the closed-loop representation in Theorem~\ref{th:closed-loop-data-based-general} to derive the following theorem, which provides a computable method to analyze the stability of the unknown LPV system in closed-loop with $K(p_k)$ in a fully data-driven setting.
+See~\cite{Pereira2021} for a possible extension.} $\lyap\posdef0$. \begin{remark}[Checking stability over $\mb{P}$] {Satisfying~\eqref{eq:Lyapunov-LPV-model-based-2} for all $p\in\mb{P}$ can be recasted to an LMI that is convex in $p$ using, e.g., Lemma~\ref{lem:full-block-S-procedure}.
+Then, if $\mb P$ is a convex set generated by finitely many vertices, i.e., it is a polytope, checking~\eqref{eq:Lyapunov-LPV-model-based-2} for all $p\in\mb P$ reduces to checking the feasibility of the LMI~\eqref{eq:Lyapunov-LPV-model-based-2} on the generators of $\mb{P}$ and hence can be efficiently solved as an SDP~\cite{SchererWeiland2021}.
+As an alternative, one can define a dense grid over $\mb{P}$ and solve~\eqref{eq:Lyapunov-LPV-model-based-2} for every point on the grid, which only guarantees quadratic asymptotic stability in a neighborhood of the grid points.
+In this paper, we only consider the former approach due to its global guarantees.
+However, the results in this paper can easily be formulated using a grid-based synthesis.} \end{remark} The formulation in~\eqref{eq:Lyapunov-LPV-model-based-2} allows us to use the closed-loop representation in Theorem~\ref{th:closed-loop-data-based-general} to derive the following theorem, which provides a computable method to analyze the stability of the unknown LPV system in closed-loop with $K(p_k)$ in a fully data-driven setting.

 \begin{theorem}[Data-driven feedback stability analysis] Given a data-set $\dataset$, satisfying Condition~\ref{cond:rank-cond}, from a system that can be represented by~\eqref{eq:LPVSS}.
 For a $\lyap\in\mb{S}^{\dnx}$, let $\mc{F}\in\mb{R}^{\Nd-1\times\dnx(1+\dnp+\dnp^2)}$ and $F_Q\in\mb{R}^{(\Nd-1)(1+\dnp)\times \dnx (1+\dnp)}$ be defined such that